ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

 * Extend test runs (`BPF_PROG_TEST_RUN`) to test programs of type `BPF_PROG_TYPE_SK_LOOKUP`, to be able to test them and evaluate their performance.
-This program type is the most recently added at this date, and helps selecting a socket for new TCP or UDP flows, and overcomes some of the `bind()` limitations in specific use cases.
+This recent program type helps selecting a socket for new TCP or UDP flows and overcomes some of the `bind()` limitations in specific use cases.
   <span style="white-space: nowrap;">(Lorenz Bauer,
   [link](https://lore.kernel.org/bpf/20210303101816.36774-1-lmb@cloudflare.com/t/#u))</span>